jviide/matchkin/README.md

 - **No gratuitous default blocks.** If the type system in convinced that you're handling all cases then the default fallback is forbidden.
 - **Ensure that this all can be checked statically.** Moving up one meta level.
 Matchers are created by calling `createMatcher(...)`.
 Those calls also get statically checked to make sure that the above checks can be performed for the resulting matcher.

-Of course there are negative sides:
+Of course for these pros there are cons:

 - Some more ceremony when creating a matching function using `createMatcher`.
 Though hopefully that's an one-time investment.
 - The library currently supports discriminating types by [literal string types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions) only.